rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 opening and then reading the file</span>

-Reading a file into a string is a fairly common operation, so Rust provides the convenient `fs::read_to_string` function that opens the file, creates a new `String`, reads the contents of the file, puts the contents into that `String`, and returns it.
+Reading a file into a string is a fairly common operation, so Rust provides the convenient `fs::read_to_string` function (This function becomes effective in rust 1.26.0 and will fail if the build environment is lower than this version) that opens the file, creates a new `String`, reads the contents of the file, puts the contents into that `String`, and returns it.
 Of course, using `fs::read_to_string` doesn’t give us the opportunity to explain all the error handling, so we did it the longer way first.

 #### The `?` Operator Can Only Be Used in Functions That Return `Result`